Shakti: Shakti and Schopenhauer's Will

 Arthur Schopenhauer was a German philosopher known for his metaphysical postulation of the concept of Will.
 According to Schopenhauer, the word Will — "like a magic spell, discloses to us the inmost being of everything in nature".
 The Will, states Schopenhauer, "is the inmost nature, the kernel of every particular thing, and also of the whole".
 It is "the force which germinates and vegetates in the plant, and indeed the force through which the crystal is formed"; it underlies all of the phenomenal existence, and appears in every "blind force" of nature (gravity), as well as in the "preconsidered action of man".

-The Will as a thing-in-itself, enters into phenomenal existence—where it manifests itself, but it is considered to be free from all of the characteristics inherent in the phenomenal existence.
+The Will as a thing-in-itself, enters into phenomenal existence—where it manifests itself; but it is considered to be free from all of the characteristics inherent in the phenomenal existence.
 However, objectively, the Will "determines our experience in all of its phenomenal aspects", thereby making itself eminently comprehendible.
 Schopenhauer states that when an individual becomes aware of the Will in their self-consciousness, they also become aware of the "consciousness of freedom" present therein.
 This leads one to believe a priori that they are perfectly free in their actions, but a posteriori, after experience, realize to their astonishment that they are not free and their actions were all subjected to necessity.
-This startling occurrence, Schopenhauer asserts is due to the fact that man "is not will as a thing-in-itself, but is a phenomenon of will", as such, their actions are necessitated by principle of sufficient reason.
-However, man is free in a more basic sense, having "an unshakeable certainty that we are the doers of our deeds", this sense of responsibility reveals one's character, which in concurrence with motives and circumstances determine further actions, leading the individual to play out their assigned role.
+This startling occurrence, Schopenhauer asserts is due to the fact that man "is not will as a thing-in-itself, but is a phenomenon of will", as such, one's actions are necessitated by principle of sufficient reason.
+However, man is free in a more basic sense, having "an unshakeable certainty that we are the doers of our deeds", this sense of responsibility reveals one's character, which in concurrence with motives and circumstances determine further actions, leading the individual to play out their designated role.

 While Schopenhauer noted his philosophy has affinity with classical Indian thought and identified the notion of Brahman as its closest analogue; Heinrich Zimmer identified it with Shakti and wrote:

 ISO [sic] (lit.
 'What Schopenhauer called 'Will' is called 'shakti' in India, that is to say, power').
 According to Zimmer, Shakti is "the central concept of tantric ideology", and represents the essence of the world as divine energy.
 He noted that emergence of the idea of Shakti, ultimately, "puts an end to a prolonged, ancient struggle for preeminence and sole authority among the separate ways we conceive of the Divine".
 The many Hindu deities, countering their sectarian rivalries, were reduced to the "elemental concept they always had in common: to their very self, to divine energy".
 The countless personifications of Divine are held as manifestations of Shakti.